-The Quinish Point hills, Dun Ban and Dub Dubh, are a perfect spot to rest with a well-earned picnic after your 2-hour walk, and if you have some binoculars you might be lucky enough to see some of Mull’s most famous residents flying overhead – the white-tailed sea eagle, also known as ‘the flying door’.
+The Quinish Point hills, Dun Ban and Dub Dubh, are a perfect spot to rest with a well-earned picnic after your 2-hour walk and if you have binoculars you might be lucky enough to see Mull’s most famous residents flying overhead – the white-tailed sea eagle, otherwise known as ‘the flying door’.

 The sea eagle is Britain’s largest bird of prey with a wingspan reaching a whopping 2.5 metres from tip to tip, and the sight of these incredible animals swooping overhead with the rising Hebridean islands visible in the distance makes the 4-mile return journey from Dervaig well worth the effort.

 Starting at the village of Dervaig, walk along the public road till you reach a cattle grid which leads onto the main track.
 This track is well maintained and while there aren’t many signposts it’s easy to follow all the way to Quinish Point.

 Continue along the track till you reach a farmhouse and go straight ahead where the track forks.
 You’ll soon pass Quinish House on the left at which point the woodland begins to thin out.
 As you enter the small areas of farmland you’ll see the open expanse of pastures in front of you with the sea rolling away to the horizon.

 Take a close-up look at the stones and then head back onto the track and up the winding trail to the nearby hill which offers lovely views from the top.

 Beyond the hill the trail continues past a series of low-lying walls before ending at another gate with a farmhouse ahead.
 Pass through the gate (remember to close it behind you), and follow the sign pointing left towards Quinish Point.